raghavtalwar/Red-Team-Operations/10 - Lateral Movement (TA0008)/Pivoting & Redirection.md

 ## [[Dynamic Port Forwarding]]

 ### Overview
-Challenge 1: The next challenge is to forward a port or create a forward tunnel to view a web server on an internal network.
+Challenge 2: The next challenge is to create a forward tunnel to view a web server on an internal network.
 The address is 10.199.2.120 and it is listening on port 80.
 ### Enumeration

 Learn how can we identify the internal network range that is only accessible by the Pivot Machine